BRQL for custom fields

 Logical operations evaluate conditions and return boolean or conditional values.
 These are commonly used to create flags or conditional dimensions.

-Example: A dimension on the Product variants table that checks whether a variant is in stock and the related product is active.
+Example: A dimension on the Product variants table that checks whether a variant is in stock and the related product is not active.
+See Joined field references for an explanation of the syntax used.

 String manipulation